Halloween Paris 2023

 - Historical Crime Walking Tour (in French)

-TIP: These ghost tours are one of the favorite Paris Halloween activities, so they tend to sell out fast.
+TIP: These ghost tours are one of the favorite activities of Paris in Halloween, so they tend to sell out fast.
 If so, nothing is lost!
 Hear about the mysteries and legends of Paris on this tour from the Louvre to Notre Dame Cathedral with a professional guide in your pocket.
 Discover emblematic sites such as the Louvre, the Pont-Neuf, and the Conciergerie with a macabre twist.

-And there you have it, all the Paris Halloween activities for a spooky day in Paris.
+And there you have it, all the scariest activities for a spooky Paris Halloween 2023.
 Which one tempts you most for your next Halloween in Paris?